 The AKC’s across-the-pond counterpart, the United Kennel Club (UKC) recognizes more than 100 additional breeds, for a total of about 300.
 Meanwhile, the leading international authority – the Fédération Cynologique Internationale (which means World Canine Organization in French) recognizes even more.
 Their list includes about 350 breeds from all around the world.

-No matter which breed registry’s list you prefer, the point is obvious: Dogs come in an incredibly diverse array of sizes, shapes and personalities – even though they are all members of the same species.
+No matter which breed registry’s list you prefer, the point is obvious: Dogs come in a diverse array of sizes, shapes and personalities – even though they are all members of the same species.

 Collectively, these breeds display a wide variety of coats and colors, from the mostly hairless bodies of Chinese crested dogs to the long, silky locks of Afghan hounds, to the waterproof and mop-like mane of the Puli.

-But the variation between different dog breeds isn’t limited to relatively superficial things like coat color.
-In fact, many of the differences between various breeds are quite profound.
+But the variation between different dog breeds isn’t limited to superficial traits like coat color.
+Many of the differences between various breeds are quite profound.